 - Allow investors to exclude the value of land in meeting the requirement to double basis as part of a rehabilitation project.

-As the regulations do not address every issue, we will work with policymakers to make additional changes.
-For example, Congress should further reduce the basis increase necessary to qualify a multifamily rehabilitation project for Opportunity Zone purposes.
+Accordingly, Congress should reduce the basis increase necessary to qualify a multifamily rehabilitation project for Opportunity Zone purposes.